Introduction

 Valid Declaration

-Once a player has met the minimum requirement, they can declare by placing all their cards on the table in valid sets.
+Once a player has met the minimum requirement, they can declare by placing all their cards on the table into valid sets.
 The remaining cards in their hand must be laid off on existing sets belonging to any player.

 Scoring